matrix-org/matrix-spec-proposals/proposals/3814-dehydrated-devices-with-ssss.md

 [MSC2697](https://github.com/matrix-org/matrix-doc/pull/2697) introduces device
-dehydration -- a method for creating a device that can be stored in a user's account and receive megolm sessions.
-In this way, if a user has no other devices logged in, they can rehydrate the device on the next login and retrieve the megolm sessions.
+dehydration -- a method for creating a device that can be stored in a user's account and receive Megolm sessions.
+In this way, if a user has no other devices logged in, they can rehydrate the device on the next login and retrieve the Megolm sessions.

 However, the approach presented in that MSC has some downsides, making it tricky to implement in some clients, and presenting some UX difficulties.
 For